dtekcth/data101/src/beginner/editor/navigation.md

 > This command also works in your browser and can be used to find text on websites.

-This can also be used to replace text.
+This type of functionality can also be used to replace text.
 Maybe that function name you invented at the start just isn't cutting it any longer so you decide to replace it.
 Rewriting this by hand is tedious and error-prone (what if you miss one place?).
-Luckily VSCode got us covered, you can use !kbd[!ctrl+H] (!kbd[!ctrl+Alt+F] on macOS) and !kbd[!ctrl+Shift+H] to replace occurences in the file and project, respectively.
+Luckily VSCode got us covered.
+You can use !kbd[!ctrl+H] (!kbd[!ctrl+Alt+F] on macOS) and !kbd[!ctrl+Shift+H] to replace occurences in the file and project, respectively.

 > It is also possible to perform more complex searches and replacements see [the reference](https://docs.microsoft.com/en-us/visualstudio/ide/finding-and-replacing-text?view=vs-2022) for more information.

-There is actually one final tool which is even more powerful than a normal find-search. _The symbol search_.
+There is actually one final tool which is even more powerful than a normal find-search which is _The symbol search_.
 Briefly, a symbol is some sort of identifier in your code.
 It could be a function name, a variable or some other named construct.
 The symbol mode of the command palette lets you swiftly navigate to these, just the same as you would navigate to other files.
 To use this feature, prefix your command with `@`.

 ## Final notes

 Searching text visually has several drawbacks.
 It is time-consuming, an inexperienced searcher may have to go through the whole file to find the text in question.
 It also breaks your flow.
 You can only keep a certain amount of information in your head at once.
-For a beginner this may just amount to a few lines of code, for someone experienced it may be several files at once.
+For a beginner this may just amount to a few lines of code, while for someone experienced it may be several files at once.
 But in the end it is a finite amount and there is no need to let go of it when we have tools which can help.

 Some people use `PageUp` and `PageDown` to move the window up or down one page at a time, others scroll the mousewheel to fly over a file.
-What these have in common is that they are _relative_ movements and searches.
+What these methods have in common is that they are _relative_ movements and searches.
 What we want is to ask the computer for something and get it without us having to filter the information.

 Here are a couple of cherry-picked examples demonstrating the effectiveness compared to simply scrolling.

 If you get an error that says `Error, undefined variable on line 32 in file 'main.py'`, then you may be tempted to scroll through `main.py` until you find the line.
 It would be much faster to use !kbd[!ctrl+G] and enter `32` to navigate to the correct line immediately.

 You may have a large file (files with more than a thousand lines are not uncommon) and your friend tells you to look at the function `toLowercase`.
 You can, just like the previous example, scroll and search by eye.
-However you can also use the powerful symbol mode of the command palette (prefix with `@`). searching for `@tolowercase` will get you there without the need to search.
+However you can also use the powerful symbol mode of the command palette (prefix with `@`).
+Searching for `@tolowercase` will get you there without the need to manually scroll and search.

-The most generic of these is the _Find word_ functionality (!kbd[!ctrl+F]).
-If your TA asks you to bring up anything on the screen, then this command will always get you something reasonable.
+The most generic of the methods described above is the _Find word_ functionality (!kbd[!ctrl+F]).
+If your _Teaching Assistant_ asks you to bring up anything on the screen, then this command will always get you something reasonable.